 MySugr Diabetes Logbook—Free

 MyNetDiary is available for iOS, and it's touted as the number one paid diabetes tracker app in the United States.
 This app helps you track and manage your diabetes or prediabetes, keep track of blood glucose, and control carbs.
-They state that, "Whether you had diabetes for years or you are newly diagnosed…MyNetDiary has all the tools to help you stay in control, eat better, and feel better."
+The makers state that, "Whether you had diabetes for years or you are newly diagnosed . . .
+MyNetDiary has all the tools to help you stay in control, eat better, and feel better."

-They state that their online and app tracker has been used by more than 50,000 people, and an active user loses 12 percent of body weight on average.
+They say that their online and app tracker has been used by more than 50,000 people, and an active user loses 12 percent of body weight on average.
 Additionally, the app's average self-reported A1c reduction is 1.4 percent.

-Remember: apps don't replace your doctor; they are just a supplementary tool.
+Whichever app you choose, remember: apps don't replace your doctor; they are just a supplementary tool.